kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 through once and trigger `ExUnit.rerun/1` with the test modules we wanted to rerun.

-For assertion, we basically assert the return map about the stats of the test run and also assert that we are writing to the `IO` by capturing the `IO` with `capture_io` and regex match that include the output we expected.
+For assertion, we basically assert:

+- the return map about the stats of the test
+- we are writing to the `IO` by capturing the `IO` with `capture_io` and regex match that include the output we expected.

 {{% callout title="Print debugger beware of `capture_io`" %}}